ineffectivecoder/LDAPtickler/README.md

 ### Simple Bind
 ```
 -s = Skip cert verification
+-u = username, it may be necessary to pass the domain as well for example, domain\username
 -p = Prompt for password
 --dc = Specify the domain controller
 -basedn = Specify Basedn